-Fig. BND202 The hyperbolic lines are generated when projecting three cones on the ground plane from three different positions.
-The opening angle of the cone is given by the bend wavelength.
+Fig. BND202 The hyperbolic lines are generated when projecting three length.

 Reflection object analysis might often show two solutions to point out of the origin of the reflected signals.
 To determine which one of these two points is real one, another approach should be tracked a little off course line.
 The real point will then stay, while the image point will apparently move its location compared to the first solution.